ppy/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 Much has happened in osu!mania last month, but here are some of the most exceptional highlights:

-Back in early 2019, one of the most legendary scores in 4K was set by [wonder5193](https://osu.ppy.sh/users/8474029) — an [SS](https://www.youtube.com/watch?v=bmlDSgNBAhM) on the top difficulty in [Yuyoyuppe - AiAe](https://osu.ppy.sh/beatmapsets/174381#mania/421066).
+Back in early 2019, one of the most legendary scores in 4K was set by ::wonder5193::{ user-id=8474029 } — an [SS](https://www.youtube.com/watch?v=bmlDSgNBAhM) on the top difficulty in [Yuyoyuppe - AiAe](https://osu.ppy.sh/beatmapsets/174381#mania/421066).
 This has stood unchallenged at the top of the leaderboard for 4 years... until now.
-This February [Myuka](https://osu.ppy.sh/users/10072733) popped off and grabbed the #1 on the leaderboard — even more impressively, he did it through sheer force of ratio as he missed the 100% by 3 200s.
+This February ::Myuka::{ user-id=10072733 } popped off and grabbed the #1 on the leaderboard — even more impressively, he did it through sheer force of ratio as he missed the 100% by 3 200s.
 How can someone achieve such level of precision over the relentless quadstreams and longjacks?
 See for yourself:

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/0ik42pbJaCU" frameborder="0" allowfullscreen></iframe>

-This start of year has been spectacular for difficult maps in the Ranked section, both in 4K and 7K — but above all of them stands [tyrcs](https://osu.ppy.sh/users/13026904)'s map of [Lime - BEYOND](https://osu.ppy.sh/beatmapsets/1873425#mania/3855004).
+This start of year has been spectacular for difficult maps in the Ranked section, both in 4K and 7K — but above all of them stands ::tyrcs::{ user-id=13026904 }'s map of [Lime - BEYOND](https://osu.ppy.sh/beatmapsets/1873425#mania/3855004).
 This is without a doubt the new hardest Ranked osu!mania map, replacing [katagiri - STRONG 280](https://osu.ppy.sh/beatmapsets/1741321#mania/3559824), also by tyrcs (what a guy).

-With only 7 passes after a month, the unrelentingly dense 276 BPM chordstreams of the top difficulty are a challenge unplayable for (almost) anyone, resulting in a short leaderboard topped by none other than currently reigning osu!mania 7K Champion [- Kura -](https://osu.ppy.sh/users/11420405), who achieved an insane [810k S rank](https://osu.ppy.sh/scores/mania/526911310) on this behemoth.
+With only 7 passes after a month, the unrelentingly dense 276 BPM chordstreams of the top difficulty are a challenge unplayable for (almost) anyone, resulting in a short leaderboard topped by none other than currently reigning osu!mania 7K Champion ::- Kura -::{ user-id=11420405 }, who achieved an insane [810k S rank](https://osu.ppy.sh/scores/mania/526911310) on this behemoth.
 Just watch below, but don't expect to understand much:

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/GHKBgsWN-lI" frameborder="0" allowfullscreen></iframe>

-It doesn't stop there, because [- Kura -](https://osu.ppy.sh/users/11420405) also achieved the new osu!mania pp record, [getting 1474 pp](https://osu.ppy.sh/scores/mania/527179450) on [Kry.exe feat.
+It doesn't stop there, because ::- Kura -::{ user-id=11420405 } also achieved the new osu!mania pp record, [getting 1474 pp](https://osu.ppy.sh/scores/mania/527179450) on [Kry.exe feat.
 Ice - Last Wish](https://osu.ppy.sh/beatmapsets/1866317#mania/3838922) — and he did it mere minutes after a historic win over South Korea in the MWC Semifinals.
 Truly extraterrestrial.

 Much more has happened in this short month, but just to shout out a couple more plays:

-- [cheewee10](https://osu.ppy.sh/users/4477497) obtained a [992k FC](https://osu.ppy.sh/scores/mania/527961436) on [Leeju](https://osu.ppy.sh/users/18219603)'s map of [Laur - SYSTEM ERROR](https://osu.ppy.sh/beatmapsets/1931476#mania/4001513), the Ranked 10\* whose original version served as the [MWC 7K 2023](/wiki/Tournaments/MWC/2023_7K#semifinals) Semifinals tiebreaker.
+- ::cheewee10::{ user-id=4477497 } obtained a [992k FC](https://osu.ppy.sh/scores/mania/527961436) on ::Leeju::{ user-id=18219603 }'s map of [Laur - SYSTEM ERROR](https://osu.ppy.sh/beatmapsets/1931476#mania/4001513), the Ranked 10\* whose original version served as the [MWC 7K 2023](/wiki/Tournaments/MWC/2023_7K#semifinals) Semifinals tiebreaker.
-- [CrewK](https://osu.ppy.sh/users/11488604) achieved a mad [997k SS](https://osu.ppy.sh/scores/mania/529143933) on [Ciel](https://osu.ppy.sh/users/1455309)'s map of [sabi - true DJ MAG top ranker's song Zenpen (katagiri Remix)](https://osu.ppy.sh/beatmapsets/1569250#mania/3204545), another instance of him absolutely destroying one of the hardest SV charts in the game.
+- ::CrewK::{ user-id=11488604 } achieved a mad [997k SS](https://osu.ppy.sh/scores/mania/529143933) on ::Ciel::{ user-id=1455309 }'s map of [sabi - true DJ MAG top ranker's song Zenpen (katagiri Remix)](https://osu.ppy.sh/beatmapsets/1569250#mania/3204545), another instance of him absolutely destroying one of the hardest SV charts in the game.
 This one is worth seeing even if you don't follow osu!mania — go have a look at the [video from his perspective](https://www.youtube.com/watch?v=xop2TWAAxPk) with special attention to the **extra special** skin!

 ## Mapping recap